 Very important is the green aspect of this technology that has recently awarded the coveted Gold GREENGUARD Certification, which validates their low emission characteristics and contribution to environmental quality.

-The different solutions proposed by each of the designers are all related to a definition of design in which the protagonist is the person.
-This is for Caimi Brevetti, in the XXI century "design after design."
+The different solutions proposed by each of the designers are all referable to a definition of design in which the person is the protagonist.
+This is for Caimi Brevetti, in the 21st century, "Design after Design".

 Exhibition curated by Aldo Colonetti and Franco Origoni

-Exhibition Design: Origoni Steiner associated Architects, Franco Origoni, Matthew Origoni, Anna Steiner with Eleonora Bruno
+Exhibition design: Origoni Steiner Associated architects, Franco Origoni, Matteo Origoni, Anna Steiner with Eleonora Bruno

 In collaboration with Paul Bonfiglio, Andrea Farnetani, Caimi Lab